aazalan/aazalan/README.md

 # Hi I’m Alan!
 #### I’m Frontend and Backend Web developer.
-Also I'm also interested in solving problems and writing algorithms.
+Also I'm interested in solving problems and writing algorithms.
 Some of them you can find there: [my LeetCode profile](https://leetcode.com/aaz_alan/).

 ## Projects on GitHub
 For my Backend projects I used Slim framework for routing and rendering views.
 Also in this projects was implemented Container DI for better API: